CSC-3380-Class-Code/In-Class-Example-List/README.md

 # Running commands

-Make sure your current directory in terminal is Promises.
+Make sure your current directory in terminal is List.
 You can check this with the following command:
 ```bash
 # windows
 cd